- The name of your company is Aur Cymru Limited, what does it mean?

 - Are you able to deliver to all parts of the world?

 Generally speaking yes but there will always be exceptions.
 Please check with us.
-Unless there are exceptional circumstances delivery is free.

 - I see on your website you refer to Welsh gold rings and bands.
 What’s the differerence between the two terms?